hpcleuven/VscDocumentation/source/compute/software/installing_software/python_package_management.rst

-   however a very important caveat: many scientific Python packages do their heavy computational lifting inside libraries written in a lower-level language (typically C, C++ or Fortran) and those libraries will typically target one or more speficic architectures.
+   however a very important caveat: many scientific Python packages do their heavy computational lifting inside libraries written in a lower-level language (typically C, C++ or Fortran) and those libraries will typically target one or more specific (micro)architectures.
 As a consequence, installed Python packages **can** be different depending on the hardware on which they are installed.
-To make sure your installation works and gives good performance, we recommend to create a virtual environment on a node with the same architecture as the nodes where the virtual environment will be used.
-This is especially important for heterogeneous clusters, where architecture may differ across login nodes and cluster partitions.
-To get the architecture of the current node, you can use the ``$VSC_ARCH_LOCAL`` environment variable.
-If you need to use an environment on multiple architectures, create a separate one for each. :ref:`vsc-venv_python` can help with this.
+To make sure your installation works and gives good performance, we recommend to create a virtual environment on a node with the same (micro)architecture as the nodes where the virtual environment will be used.
+This is especially important for heterogeneous clusters, where (micro)architecture may differ across login nodes and cluster partitions.
+To get the (micro)architecture of the current node, you can use the ``$VSC_ARCH_LOCAL`` environment variable.
+If you need to use an environment on multiple (micro)architectures, create a separate one for each. :ref:`vsc-venv_python` can help with this.

 #.
 Start by launching an interactive job (click :ref:`here <job_type_interactive>`